CjS77/tari_payment_server/INSTALLATION.md

 (See [`shopify` command configuration](#configuring-taritools)).
 You must also have assigned the correct permissions as described in the [Enable custom App development](#enable-custom-app-development) section.

-1. Run `taritools shopify webhooks install` to install the required webhooks into your store.
+1. Run `taritools shopify webhooks install "https://{my.tari-payment-server.com}"` to install the required webhooks into your store.
 2. Run `taritools shopify webhooks list` to verify that the webhooks have been installed.

 #### Manually configuring webhooks